julien-lav/symfony4_tutorial/README.md

 `docker-compose up -d`

-if you need to stop `docker-compose down`
+if you need to stop `docker-compose down` on windows you mau have to reboot docker.

 #### Composer install